 Conclusion

 NSE is one of the leading stock exchanges in India.
-A company can enjoy a bundle of benefits such as a comprehensive marketplace, large-scale trading, ease of settlement, and more after getting itself listed on NSE.
-However, to get a company listed on the exchange, an applicant first needs to make sure it fulfills the requirements laid down by the exchange.
+A company can enjoy a bundle of benefits such as a comprehensive marketplace, large-scale trading, ease of settlement, and more after getting itself listed on the NSE.
+However, to get a company listed on the exchange, an applicant first needs to make sure it fulfils the requirements laid down by the exchange.
 Once the company has fulfilled the eligibility criteria, here are the next steps that it needs to take to get listed via IPO.